zbigg/harp.gl/@here/harp.gl/README.md

 * `harp.js` bundle depends on [Three.JS](https://threejs.org/) being already loaded in Javascript Runtime.

 * `harp.gl` uses Web Workers from `harp-decoders.js` to offload CPU intensive work from main thread (in particular for [OmvDataSource](https://heremaps.github.io/harp.gl/doc/classes/_here_harp_omv_datasource.omvdatasource.html) and [GeoJsonDataProvider](https://heremaps.github.io/harp.gl/doc/classes/_here_harp_geojson_datasource.geojsondataprovider.html).
     Web Workers.

 * For convienience `harp.gl` detects URL from which is loaded and by default detects location of `harp-decoders.js` which is distributed together.
 That may cause problems with `same-origin` policy that mandates that Web Workers can be loaded only from same origin that main page.
   To overcome this issue, we attempt to load `harp-decoders.js` by converting it to `Blob`.
 This requires, that CSP policy of your page allows loading workers from `blob:` URLs.

+* It's not recommended to objects created from global `harp` namespace provided by `harp.js` with symbols from rest of `@here/harp-*` modules when bundled manually by `webpack` or other bundler.
+  This is because `harp.js` will deliver different instances of classes (means constructors and prototypes).

+  Recommendation: either use `harp.js` (only) or bundle all the depencies from `@here/harp-*`.

 # Troublshooting